MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-pol-number-sequence-warehouses.md

 You can set up a number sequence for sales packing slips by warehouse in the Accounts receivable parameters form.
 You can number delivery documents separately for each warehouse.

-Click Accounts receivable > Setup > Accounts receivable parameters.
+1. Click Accounts receivable > Setup > Accounts receivable parameters.
-In the left pane, click Updates.
+2. In the left pane, click Updates.
 Select the Independent delivery note numbering check box.
-In the left pane, click Number sequences.
+3. In the left pane, click Number sequences.
 Select a number sequence for the Packing slip reference type.
-Click Warehouses.
+4. Click Warehouses.
-In the Sales - delivery note numbering form, in the Warehouse field, select a warehouse.
+5. In the Sales - delivery note numbering form, in the Warehouse field, select a warehouse.
-In the Number sequence code field, enter a packing slip number sequence codes for the selected warehouse.
+6. In the Number sequence code field, enter a packing slip number sequence codes for the selected warehouse.
-Repeat step 6 for each warehouse.
+7. Repeat step 6 for each warehouse.
-Press CTRL+S or close the form.

 > [!NOTE]
 > You can also set up delivery document numbering by warehouse for a sales order.
 To do this, select a specific warehouse in the Packing slip form.
 After you post a packing slip, the order status will not change to Delivered or Received in the sales order until all sales lines for all warehouses are posted for the sales order.